 Possession and parenting

 Possession is a pretty straightforward concept to wrap our minds around.
 You possess something when you can hold it in your arms.
-You are in possession of your child when you can hold him in your arms.
-When your child is staying with you at your home it is said that you are in possession of him.
+You have your child when you can hold him in your arms.
+When your child is staying with you at your home it is said that you have him.
 These opportunities are part of the precious moments that you have with your child that every parent wants to take advantage of as much as possible.

-If you are reading this blog post as the noncustodial parent, your time is especially precious with your child because you have less of it than the custodial parent.
-Your possession order will likely allow you to take possession of your child on the first, third and fifth weekends of each month.
+If you read this blog post as a noncustodial parent, your time is especially precious with your child because you have less of it than the custodial parent.
+Your possession order will likely allow you to take possession of your child on each month's first, third and fifth weekends.
 You will also have a weeknight visit during the week (assuming that you live within one hundred miles of your children) for a quick dinner after school.
 Holiday visits alternate from year to year.

 What rights will you and your child's other parent have individually?

 While you will share many of the rights and duties associated with your child with their other parent, some rights and duties can only be held by you individually.
-The most notable of these rights is the right to determine the primary residence of your child.
+The most notable of these rights is the right to determine your child's primary residence.
 In other words, your child can only live primarily with you or your child's other parent.

-The parent with whom your child lives primarily will be in possession of your child on a greater basis and will also have the right to receive child support payments.
+The parent with whom your child lives primarily will have your child on a greater basis and will also have the right to receive child support payments.

-On the other hand, if you do not have the right to receive child support payments you will have the duty to pay child support to the child’s other parent.
-Otherwise, under most court orders the rights and duties that you have in relation to your child will be shared on an equal basis with your child’s other parent.
+On the other hand, if you do not have the right to receive child support payments, you must pay child support to the child's other parent.
+Otherwise, under most court orders, the rights and duties you have concerning your child will be shared on an equal basis with your child's other parent.